Tuao: History

 When the civil authorities founded the town in 1604, the natives insisted that it be called Tuao.
 Eight years later on May 13, 1612, Tuao was accepted ecclesiastically.
 Father Miguel de San Jacinto, O.P. gave the town Santos Angeles Custudios (Holy Guardian Angels) as its patron saints.

 The early missionaries in Tuao were zealous evangelists and tactful pacifiers of warlike natives.
 One of them was Father Francisco Capillas, who later became the first martyr in China.
 The first parish priest, Father Juan B. Cano, O.P. worked patiently with the people.
 Another missionary, Father Gabriel Serrano, O.P. built a strong brick and mortar church, a rectory (convento) and a fort (cotta) in which the Spaniards and the natives sought refuge every time the town was raided by the Kalingas from the Cordillera ranges.
 These landmarks were destroyed by a strong earthquake on December 29, 1949.

-In protest of abuses committed by Spanish civil officials and soldiers, the inhabitants of Tuao and neighboring Malaueg, rose in revolt in 1718 under Luis Magtangaga and Tomas Sinaguingan.
-The uprising was put down by Capitan Juan Pablo de Orduna.
+In protest of abuses committed by Spanish civil officials and soldiers, the inhabitants of Tuao and neighboring Malaueg, rose in revolt in 1718 under Luis Magtangaga and Tomas Sinaguinga.
+The uprising was put down by Captain Juan Pablo de Orduna.

-During World War II, Tuao was the seat of the provincial resistance government of Governor Marcelo Adduru.
-The Japanese Forces garrisoned the town when Adduru was captured late in 1943, but Adduru returned shortly after having been freed by the guerillas early in 1944.
+During World War II, Tuao was the seat of the provincial resistance government of Governor Marcelo Adduru until it was captured by the Japanese in 1943, resulting in Adduru's capture.
+The Japanese garrisoned the town, but Adduru returned shortly after having been freed by the guerillas early in 1944.
 Donald Blackburn, "assisted by his intelligence officer Lt.
 Mariano D. Manawis, from the prominent Daquial family who served in the 11th Infantry;"; staged from Tuao, his guerrilla headquarters, attacks against the Japanese in Tuguegarao.